-I’ve been living in Budapest for more than 8 years now and I still can’t stop taking photos of this beautiful city.
+I’ve been living in Budapest for almost 10 years now and I still can’t stop taking photos of this beautiful city.
 Yes, Budapest is really that photogenic!

 Depending on how much time you’re going to have in the Hungarian capital, I recommend checking out my 2 day Budapest itinerary or my 4 day Budapest itinerary as well!